chentsulin/awesome-graphql/README.md

 * [GraphQL Inspector](https://graphql-inspector.com/) - Tooling for GraphQL.
 Compare schemas, validate documents, find breaking changes, find similar types, schema coverage.
 * [graphql-typed-client](https://github.com/helios1138/graphql-typed-client) - A tool that generates a strongly typed client library for any GraphQL endpoint.
 The client allows writing GraphQL queries as plain JS objects (with type safety and awesome code completion experience)
 * [OASGraph](https://github.com/strongloop/oasgraph) - Take any OpenAPI Specification (OAS) or swagger and create a GraphQL interface - One minute video and resources [here](https://v4.loopback.io/oasgraph.html)
+* [gqlmerge](https://github.com/mattdamon108/gqlmerge) - A tool to merge & stitch the modularized GraphQL schema files into one schema

 <a name="databases" />